binkley/basilisk/README.md

 1. Chefs rotate through your locations, delighting your guests with their amazing cooking.
-2. Chefs rotate through recipes, and you would like eventually all chefs to try their hand at every recipe.
+2. Chefs rotate through ingredients, and you would like eventually all chefs to try their hand at every ingredient.
 3. Ingredients for a recipe can vary somewhat, as substitutions are needed, or to create variety.
 4. Not all ingredients are available at every location, or at every season.